dk1028/SimCortex_V3/README.md

 ### Original150k

-A fixed anatomical initialization derived from HCP subject:
+A fixed anatomical initialization derived from HCP subject with the smallest ASSD value:

 ```text
 sub-298051